-Identity theft is one of the biggest consumer theft crimes in 2015.
+Identity theft is one of the biggest consumer theft crimes.
 It affects millions of Americans every year and costs them billions of dollars.

 Without further ado, let’s answer the most basic question…

-Identity theft, or identity fraud, occurs when someone uses your identity to pose as you in order to make purchases, take out loans, see the doctor, or open a new credit card.
+Identity theft or identity fraud occurs when someone uses your identity to pose as you to make purchases, take out loans, see the doctor, or open a new credit card.

 The most common form of identity theft is a result of a stolen credit card.
 The thief will take a stolen credit card and make purchases on it.
 Sometimes, they will use the credit card as proof of identification, as well.

 There are many types of fraud, but some are more common than others.
 The most common types are:

 This happens when someone takes your credit card or your CC number and CVV code and uses it to make purchases.
 Or when someone pretends to be you and tries to take out a loan, change your address, or create a new credit card in your name, they’re impersonating you and are committing identity theft.
 This is the most common type of identity theft and is easily detected and prevented.

 This is when someone uses your SSN to collect benefits in your name.
 Social Security monitoring can help prevent this theft from going too far.

 Typically, someone will try to change your address using your identity and then collect your mail looking for more personal information or pre-approved cards.

 Here you can find a list of many more types of identity theft.